gerrardcowburn/sandpit/arc-blog/multi-region/1-infra-stackset/README.md

 This CloudFormation (CFN) Template supports the requirements of an AWS Blog Post on Route 53 Application Recovery Controller.
 It is the first part of a three part CFN Deployment, that is intended to be followed by *[2-arc-stack](https://github.com/aws-samples/route-53-application-recovery-controller/multi-region/2-arc-stack)* and *[3-lambda-stack](https://github.com/aws-samples/route-53-application-recovery-controller/multi-region/3-lambda-stack)*.

-This CFN should be deployed as a StackSet with sequential regional deployment to us-east-1 as the first region and us-west-2 as the second region, within a single AWS account.
+This CFN should be deployed as a StackSet using self-service permissions, with sequential regional deployment to us-east-1 as the first region and us-west-2 as the second region, within a single AWS account.
 It uses the CloudFormation Nested Stack approach, with 3 child stacks to deploy the following components across each target region:
 a.
 Network Stack - Base level infrastructure including public/private subnets, Internet gateway, NAT gateway, route tables, etc.
 b.
 Application Stack - Application level infrastructure including Network Load Balancers, AutoScaling Groups, etc.
 c.
 Database Stack - Database level infrastructure including KMS Keys, Secrets, Database clusters and nodes, etc.